imBLISP/VINFEI/README.md

 Make digital art cards and **upload your own art** on the profile page utilizing **responsive cards** that respond to changes in forms to accurately see what your art will look like on the front page, *email authentication required*

-Artwork gets **converted to low quality** for thumbnails inorder to prevent users from downloading the full resolution artwork without purchasing
+Artwork gets **converted to low quality** for thumbnails to prevent users from downloading the full resolution artwork without purchasing the artwork